-How much and in what manner does a cue deform and vibrate during and after a shot?
+How much and in what manner does a cue shaft deform and vibrate during and after a shot?

 Here are some excellent super-slow motion videos illustrating cue vibration effects with sidespin shots:

 - Russian experience with high-speed video of pool cues

 - HSV A.25 – Cue flex and vibration due to firm stroke with english

 - 2008 testing of a prototype cuttlefishcues carbon fiber shaft showing how a stiff shaft does not deflect away from the CB as much, and returns to the CB quickly (risking a double hit)

 And here are some with follow and draw shots: